v3rslu1s/Applied-Datascience/README.md

 1. Because of Data exploration I found the issue with the conversion of catagory 4.
 Based upon this visualisation the project group choose to remove this outlier until verification that the data is converted correctly.

-2. Also mentioned is the elbow angle that is skipped because of the visualisation.
+2. As mentioned above the elbow angles are outliners.
+They don't fit into the expected values for the dataset.
+Because of the visualisation I created the the elbow angle is skipped.

 # 3.5 Combining raw + converted data